mbaze/Z80-Bits/clever-16-bit-loops.md

 instruction.
 With 16-bit counters, however, things get a bit more awkward because decrementing a register pair does not affect the zero flag.

-This seemingly odd behavior comes from the Z80’s internal design.
-The CPU contains a dedicated 16-bit incrementer/decrementer that bypasses the main ALU entirely.
-The design prioritized efficient updating of the Program Counter (PC) and Stack Pointer (SP) while keeping silicon area manageable, which is why instructions such as `dec bc` leave the zero flag unaffected.
+This seemingly odd behavior comes from the Z80’s internal architecture.
+The CPU contains a dedicated 16-bit incrementer/decrementer separate from the main ALU.
+Its design prioritized efficient updating of the Program Counter (PC) and Stack Pointer (SP) without bloating hardware complexity, which is why instructions such as `dec bc` leave the zero flag unaffected.

 The traditional way to implement a 16-bit countdown loop looks like this:
 ```